 Why it is a big deal if I overwrite the Filesystem Metadata?

 The filesystem metadata is what stores the order, folder structure, names and dates of files.
 On Windows drivers or NTFS formated drives.
 The file system uses the Master File Table (MFT) for maintaining and organizing files.The MFT contains the information about all folder structures, files and folders holding these files.
 It also includes the location of each file, all file names, the size of each file as well as the the creation date and last modification.
 Without the information the files are a Raw recovery.

 Why are files be corrupt or overwritten with the first 32GB?

 That data maybe partially overwritten or corrupt as well within that first 32GB of the drive is due to the drive requires an 8GB drive at a minimum but it also has a maximum of a 32GB drive.
-So if you use a 128GB, 256GB, 512GB or 1TB drive they will all only have a 32GB partition.
-Since the tool limits the size to the first 32GB any file that are partially overwritten will be bad ( partially overwritten or corrupt).
+So if you use a 128GB, 256GB, 512GB, 1TB or even a 14TB drive, they will all only have a 32GB partition.
+Since the tool limits the size to the first 32GB any file that are partially overwritten will be bad (partially overwritten or corrupt).

 Windows Media Creation Tool Wiped USB Drive

 Most of the time it is a USB flash drive or an external USB hard drive that ends up getting wiped but it is completely possible to wipe and internal drive as well.